-Joe Stogner, retired professor and founder of the Environmental Science program at Ferrum, has a well-known history with the College.
-Profiled in the 2012–2013 issue of this magazine, Stogner remains active with Ferrum in his retirement.
-Both he and his wife, Jane, are currently cultivating art projects of their own and enjoying retirement.
-Jane’s history, however, may not be as well known to the Ferrum community.
-She came to Ferrum College as an art professor in a department that was not big enough for two full-time positions.
-Working with fellow professor Bev Thornton, they grew the department into a strong program, supporting the mission of the College.
-“It’s fulfilling and rewarding to share my personal passion with students, to help them become more self-aware and build self-confidence,” she says.
+Stogner’s wife, Jane, a retired Ferrum College art professor, worked with fellow professor Bev Thornton to grow the existing art department into a strong program.
+“It’s fulfilling and rewarding to share my personal passion with students, to help them become more self-aware and build self-confidence,” she noted.
 Along the way, she motivated herself through her students and found her passion in both creating and teaching art.

-Further emphasizing their strong feelings about Ferrum, Jane notes, “Ferrum College is a unique community of dedicated and talented faculty, staff, and administrators who work far beyond their contracts and job descriptions to help students realize their potential.”
-In addition, she says, “Ferrum creates a special learning environment that encourages students to develop problem-solving and leadership skills, which are necessary in the job market.”
+“Ferrum College is a unique community of dedicated and talented faculty, staff, and administrators who work far beyond their contracts and job descriptions to help students realize their potential,” Jane remarked, furthering emphasizing her strong feelings about the institution.
+“Ferrum creates a special learning environment that encourages students to develop problem-solving and leadership skills, which are necessary in the job market.”